mstksg/nonempty-containers/README.md

 *   `IntSet`
 *   `Sequence`

+A typeclass abstraction (in *Data.Containers.NonEmpty*) is provided to allow for easy conversions between non-empty and possibly-empty variants.
 Note that `Tree`, from *Data.Tree*, is already non-empty by construction.

-Non-empty *by construction* means that the data type is implemented using a data structure where it is structurally impossible to represent an empty collection.

 Similar packages include: